The Town of Wake Forest does not require fence permits for residential dwellings.

 Chain link fences are permitted in side and rear yards only.
 Reference Section 4.3.4 E (fences & garden walls) in the Unified Development Ordinance (UDO).

-If you are unsure whether your property is located in a floodplain or floodway, contact Community Development at 919-435-9510.
+If you are unsure whether your property is located in a floodplain or floodway, contact the Planning Department at 919-435-9510.